Sela K et al, Eur Jn Int Med, Vol 3, 2, 2011, Pgs e77–e81

 European Journal of Integrative Medicine

 Many couples prefer to try less invasive methods before doing IVF.
 IUI is one such method, that involves insemination of washed sperm to the uterus at precisely the time of ovulation.
-In this study women who were being treated with acupuncture and Chinese herbs, had a 50% higher pregnancy rate than those who weren’t.
+In this study (controlled but not randomised) women who were being treated with acupuncture and Chinese herbs had a 50% higher pregnancy rate than those who weren’t.
 The average age of women in the control group was 37, while the average age of the women in the Chinese medicine group was 39.